 It should come as no surprise that within U-shaped kitchens there are so many different ways you can style it because it’s such a flexible layout.
 You can choose from any style, from Scandi through to industrial.
 So to help you make the right choice for your next kitchen renovation, I’ve pulled together my favourite U-shaped kitchen designs and ideas.

 If you’re someone who likes to keep things simple while incorporating a bit of detail, the classic white kitchen is perfect for you.
 And there are so many ways to style it.
-My favourite way to spruce up a white kitchen is to tile a wall filled with subway tiles.
-They always look great, especially with grey grout, which makes them stand out!
-And a marble benchtop is a nice addition that will make your design that little bit more luxurious.
+My favourite way to spruce up a white kitchen is with a gorgeous tile splashback which really stands out!

 Picking the right grout colour can make all the difference to how your tiles sit within your room.
 Maybe even consider regrouting if you’re thinking that you need a bit of a change.

 If you’ve ever thought that grey is boring, then I’m here to change your mind.
 Grey is the ideal colour for a kitchen, and you can incorporate multiple shades of grey with textures, patterns and even stainless steel appliances.